 - Protecting special places starts with the people who love and keep an eye on those places so we know when a threat arises.

-- Fighting offshore oil (including exploration and transport) continue to be important campaigns nationally and in the PNW.
+- Fighting offshore oil (including exploration and transport) continue to be important campaigns nationally.
+In this workshop our chapter members and activists learned about key strategies for building opposition through local resolutions and strengthening business coalition support.

 - Oregon State University has been leading important work on modeling how climate change and sea level rise will impact coastal communities in an effort to help communities prepare for future challenges.